1993–94 NFL playoffs: NFC: Dallas Cowboys 38, San Francisco 49ers 21

 Mostly due to Johnson's famous guarantee, ESPN named the game one of the 10 most memorable in the history of Texas Stadium in 2008.
 "I don't think anybody in a million years thought it would be this type of game", said 49ers coach George Seifert.
 "I expected us to be more stout.
 In the early stages of the game, Dallas was extremely explosive and pretty much had their way with us."

 Sadly, this would be CBS's final NFL telecast (due to their losing the NFC package to Fox in December 1993) before resuming coverage in 1998.
 CBS used a goodbye montage featuring the instrumental background "After the Sunrise" composed by Yanni.

 Dallas had 377 yards of offense without any turnovers.
 Aikman completed 14 of 18 passes for 177 yards and two touchdowns, while Kosar completed five of nine passes for 83 yards and a score.
 Smith was the Cowboys leading rusher and receiver with 88 rushing yards and seven receptions for 85 yards.
 Young threw for 287 yards, a touchdown, and an interception, while also rushing for 38 yards and a score.
 Watters, who rushed for over 100 yards and scored five touchdowns in the divisional round, had just 12 carries for 37 yards.
 This was the first NFC Championship Game featuring a rematch between both teams from the previous year since the 1971 season.
 Incidentally, that game also involved Cowboys defeating the 49ers for the second year in a row.

 Aikman later said he had no memory of playing in this game.
 According to his agent, Leigh Steinberg, who spoke to Aikman at the hospital after the game, Aikman had to ask him where he was, why he was at the hospital, who he had been playing against, and if his team had won.
 Despite this, Aikman still returned to lead the Cowboys to victory in the Super Bowl just one week later.

 This was the sixth postseason meeting between the 49ers and Cowboys.
 Dallas won four of the previous five meetings.

 Super Bowl XXVIII: Dallas Cowboys 30, Buffalo Bills 13

 This was the second consecutive Super Bowl meeting between the Cowboys and Bills.
-There has yet to be another Super Bowl matchup to occur in consecutive years as of 2021.
+There has yet to be another Super Bowl matchup to occur in consecutive years as of the 2023 NFL season.